psychemedia/island-storynotes/john_the_painter.md

 *Extract of a letter from Portsmouth, Dec.
 8.*

-"THe Albion, a brig, with 2000 barrels of gunpowder on board, was in Portsmouth harbour at the time th efire broke out; but the tide being high, was ordered out, and in a few minutes got quite clear of the harbour, otherwise it might have proved very fatal to the town."
+"The Albion, a brig, with 2000 barrels of gunpowder on board, was in Portsmouth harbour at the time th efire broke out; but the tide being high, was ordered out, and in a few minutes got quite clear of the harbour, otherwise it might have proved very fatal to the town."

 ...